PotHix/pothix.github.com/content/post/stats-apr-2018.md

 [![Amount of time spent listening to Podcasts this month](/images/stats/2018/apr/podcasts.jpg "Amount of time spent listening to Podcasts this month")](/images/stats/2018/apr/podcasts.jpg)

-**3 days** of podcast time is above average for me.
+**3 days and 6 hours** of podcast time.
+It seems that 3 days is becoming average for me.
 As usual, here is the list of Podcasts and their times:

 [![Amount of time spent listening to Podcasts, ordered by title](/images/stats/2018/apr/podcast_titles.jpg "Amount of time spent listening to Podcasts, ordered by the title")](/images/stats/2018/apr/podcast_titles.jpg)